firebolt-db/godocs/docs/sql_reference/commands/engines/create-engine.md

 **Limitations:**
 * The number of clusters per engine is limited to two.
 * The number of nodes per cluster is limited to ten.
+* Only small and medium engines are available for use right away.

-If you would like to remove the above limitations, reach out to Firebolt Support.
+If you would like to remove the above limitations or use a large or extra-large engine, reach out to Firebolt Support at support@firebolt.io

 ## Example 1
 The following example creates an engine with one cluster, using node type 'S' and 5 nodes per cluster :